Xeus-Territory/obsidian_world/README.md

 ---

+>[!NOTE]
-> Archive my knowledge, make more efficient and share to others one
+>To archive my knowledge, make them become more efficient and share to others one

 *"Give an applause for [him - jackyzha0](https://github.com/jackyzha0), this template is used from his project.
 I feel appriciate with your contribution, help me to cut off effort for implement UI/UX, and can make something cool stuff like Obsidian World"*